Hepatitis

 Article by:

-Rocco Pantaleo, PharmD, is originally from Chicago and completed his undergraduate requirements at Oakton College in Des Plaines, Illinois.
-Then, in 2020, he applied to pharmacy school, and he was admitted to the University of Illinois at Chicago, from which he obtained his PharmD in May 2024.
-He is excited to continue his postgraduate year at UofL, as it has excellent programs that focus on patient care and the development of team members.
+Rocco Pantaleo, Pharm.D., is a PGY1 community-based resident.
+Rocco is originally from Chicago and completed his undergraduate requirements at Oakton College in Des Plaines, Illinois.
+He received his doctor of pharmacy degree at University of Illinois Chicago – College of Pharmacy in May 2024.
+Rocco is excited to continue his postgraduate year at University of Louisville, as it has excellent programs that focus on patient care and the development of team members.
 In addition, he has a strong interest in specialty pharmacy, and UofL will give him the opportunity to become an expert in the disease states that he is interested in, which are rheumatology, gastroenterology and oncology.
-Outside of pharmacy, he likes to spend time with family and friends, watch soccer games and do activities outdoors.
+Outside of pharmacy, Rocco likes to spend time with family and friends, watch soccer games and do activities outdoors.

 Calendar icon that indicates scheduling an appointment